Swordelf2/bar_widgets/notes.md

 ## Later

 # TODO
+Shift+y - cancel first command
+Maybe
+Shift+y - assist main factory
+Alt+i - cancel first command
+Shift+8 - cancel all commands except current one
+Skip all commands except current one
 Alt-P to always center on cam even from overview

-Skip all commands except current one

 Cancel/Skip all orders except current one
 Double tap to also cancel queued commands